nickbrandt/GitLab/doc/development/experiment_guide/index.md

 ### Implement the tracking events

-In order to determine whether the experiment is a success or not, we need to implement tracking events to acquire data for analyzing.
-We can send events to Snowplow either via the backend or via the frontend.
+To determine whether the experiment is a success or not, we must implement tracking events to acquire data for analyzing.
+We can send events to Snowplow via either the backend or frontend.
-See the [product analytics guide](../product_analytics/index.md) for more details.
+Read the [product analytics guide](../product_analytics/index.md) for more details.

 #### Track backend events